ConcernedCitizen2025/Project2025-Assistant/_questions/031-support-small-businesses-entrepreneurship.md

 ---
 layout: question
-title: "Small Businesses and Entrepreneurship"
+title: "Project 2025's Approach to Supporting Small Businesses and Entrepreneurship"
+description: "Explore how Project 2025's proposed initiatives to support small businesses and entrepreneurship, including reducing regulatory burdens, could impact economic equity and innovation."
 ---

+# Project 2025's Approach to Supporting Small Businesses and Entrepreneurship

-### *How does Project 2025 plan to support small businesses and entrepreneurship?*
+## *How does Project 2025 plan to support small businesses and entrepreneurship?*

-### Project 2025's Approach to Supporting Small Businesses and Entrepreneurship

 **Introduction**

 Project 2025 outlines several initiatives aimed at supporting small businesses and entrepreneurship.
-As part of its broader economic agenda, the plan emphasizes reducing regulatory burdens, improving access to capital, and fostering a business environment conducive to innovation and growth.
-While these initiatives are presented as efforts to empower small business owners and entrepreneurs, it is essential to carefully analyze the potential benefits and risks associated with these proposals, particularly concerning their implications for economic equity and democratic governance.
+As part of its broader economic agenda, the plan emphasizes reducing regulatory burdens, improving access to capital, and fostering an environment conducive to innovation and growth.
+While these initiatives are presented as efforts to empower small business owners and entrepreneurs, it is essential to analyze the potential benefits and risks, particularly regarding economic equity and democratic governance.

 ### Reducing Regulatory Burdens